 To register as an OAuth consumer, sign up for a free FreshBooks account and enable OAuth by clicking on “My Account” and then “FreshBooks API”.
 Scroll down and you will see a checkbox labeled “Enable OAuth”.
 Selecting the checkbox will display a token to use as your OAuth Consumer Secret.
 Once OAuth has been enabled, FreshBooks will review your account and verify your request to be an OAuth Consumer.
 This process may take up to 5 business days.
 Once verified, your consumer key will be your FreshBooks system name (the portion of your account domain before freshbooks.com).

-1) Enter the name of your company or application as you would like it to appear to your users by going to “Settings” and entering a value in the “Company Name” field.
+Before we will approve your Consumer registration, we need your company name.
+Enter the name of your company or application as you would like it to appear to your users by going to “Settings” and entering a value in the “Company Name” field.

 Because FreshBooks URLs change from account to account, the following URLs all use ‘sample.freshbooks.com’ as an example.
 You should substitute this with the appropriate URL for the user to whose data your application is requesting access.